chaos-mesh/website/docs/upgrade-to-2.0.md

 :::

-This document provides detailed instruction for upgrading Chaos Mesh from 1.x to 2.0.
+This document provides detailed instructions for upgrading Chaos Mesh from 1.x to 2.0.
 Chaos Mesh 2.0 introduced some new features and fixed many issues.
-Because in Chaos Mesh 2.0, some code has been rebuilt, you need to perform extra actions for the upgrade.
+Because some code has been rebuilt in Chaos Mesh 2.0, you need to perform extra actions for the upgrade.

 ## Upgrade tools